Improve Sleep Quality with the Help of Cameron’s Respiratory Therapy & Sleep Center

 Best Practices for Sleep

-Cameron follows the recommendation of the National Sleep Foundation for the amount of sleep individuals should get each night.
+Cameron follows the recommendation of the National Sleep Foundation for the hours of sleep individuals should get each night.
 They recommend seven to nine hours of sleep per night for adults.
 For babies, young children, and teens, nine to 10 hours is ideal to ensure healthy growth and development.

 Reaching those numbers can be hard.
 We suggest setting a specific bedtime to closely track your sleep.
 Other helpful habits include avoiding electronics right before bed, having a light snack or bedtime tea, taking a warm bath, stretching, meditating, or practicing breathing exercises before bed.
 While in bed, you can also try listening to music or reading a book to help your mind relax.
 Make sure your room is quiet, cool, and dark.